Taming-the-BEAST/SCOTTI-Tutorial/README.md

 The analysis should take between 10 and 20 minutes to run.
 While the analysis is running open the XML file in a text editor and see if you can identify the different model components.

-> **Topic for discussion:** The Python script we used to create the configuration file only allows us to choose between a Jukes-Cantor or HKY substitution model, without any rate heterogeneity or invariant sites.
+> **Topic for discussion:** The Python script we used to create the configuration file only allows us to choose between a Jukes-Cantor or HKY site model, without any rate heterogeneity or invariant sites.
 In addition, it only allows one locus/partition in the alignment and uses a strict clock.
 It also doesn't give us any options for setting different priors or operators.
 >
 > Do you think there are situations where you would want to use a different site or clock model?
 What about the model priors?
 In particular, which priors would you want to change?
 >